 What are air sports?

 Air sports are a category of sports that involves any sort of air aspect to the activity or competition.
 Some air sports involve a race, such as drone racing or air racing, while others involve death-defying theatrics and stunts that far exceed the aspirations of the average person, such as skydiving and wingsuit flying.
-Air sports can involve a variety of methods regarding the airborne nature of each sport, including vehicles like planes, accessories that allow an athlete to take flight such as wingsuits or hang gliders, or flying objects that participants control such as kites and drones.
-Air sports encapsulates various different sports that are globally popular, many of which draw the awe of millions on account of the spectacle that comes with them.
+Air sports can involve a variety of vehicles like planes, accessories that allow an athlete to take flight such as wingsuits or hang gliders, or flying objects that participants control such as kites and drones.

 What are the most popular air sports?

 There are a variety of air sports that interested individuals can take part in, but some of the most popular include skydiving, hang gliding, and bungee jumping.
-Skydiving is widely known as one of the more adrenaline-filled activities in the world, with participants jumping out of a moving airplane thousands of feet above the ground and ultimately deploying a parachute to allow for a slow descent back to the ground.
-Hangliding is a popular activity featured in remote locations and resorts, in which participants will launch themselves from a high up surface such as a cliff face in order to soar through the air using a hang glider.
-Meanwhile, bungee jumping allows daredevils to jump from a heightened structure like a bridge while attached to a long, stretchy cord.
-The drop provides instant adrenaline, before bouncing back upwards.
-Each of these sports provides a remarkable thrill but also comes with its share of risks, so be sure to research and always listen to instructors before taking to the sky.
+Skydiving is widely known as one of the more adrenaline-filled activities in the world.
+Hang gliding is a popular activity featured in remote locations and resorts.
+Meanwhile, bungee jumping provides instant adrenaline and excitement.
+Each of these sports provides a remarkable thrill, but also comes with its share of risks, so be sure to research and always listen to instructors before taking to the sky.

 How dangerous are air sports?